This article gives you ideas on how to make better investment decision. I started a few years ago and it has helped me immensely.

 Don’t write a long essay just one or two lines.

-I have found that, the longer the reason for buying (the more complex the investment case) is the lower my returns usually are.
+The longer the reason for buying (the more complex the investment case) is the lower my returns usually are.
 The simplest investments ideas are usually the most compelling and profitable.

 Also after selling an investment refer back to your purchase decision and add the return on the investment (in total and per year) as well as your reason for selling.
 Every six months or so compare your decisions with the results.

-But be careful, a profit does not automatically mean you made a good decision.
+Be careful, a profit does not automatically mean you made a good decision.